 Laboratory tests are often helpful in making the diagnosis of a musculoskeletal disorder.
-For example, the erythrocyte sedimentation rate (ESR) is a test that measures the rate at which red blood cells settle to the bottom of a test tube containing blood.
-The ESR is usually increased when inflammation is present.
-However, because inflammation occurs in so many conditions, the ESR alone does not establish a diagnosis.
+For example, blood tests are done to measure the level of C-reactive protein (CRP) in the blood and the erythrocyte sedimentation rate (ESR), the rate at which red blood cells settle to the bottom of a test tube containing blood.
+The ESR and the CRP are usually increased when inflammation is present.
+However, because inflammation occurs in so many conditions, both the ESR and the CRP levels alone do not establish a diagnosis.

 The level of creatine kinase (a normal muscle enzyme that leaks out and is released into the bloodstream when muscle is damaged) may also be tested.
 Levels of creatine kinase are increased when there is widespread ongoing destruction of muscle.

-In rheumatoid arthritis, a blood test to identify rheumatoid factor or anti-cyclic citrullinated peptide (anti-CCP) antibody is helpful in making the diagnosis.
+In rheumatoid arthritis Diagnosis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , a blood test to identify rheumatoid factor or anti-cyclic citrullinated peptide (anti-CCP) antibody is helpful in making the diagnosis.

-In systemic lupus erythematosus (SLE or lupus), blood tests to identify autoimmune antibodies (autoantibodies), such as antinuclear antibodies and antibodies to double-stranded deoxyribonucleic acid (DNA), help in making the diagnosis.
+In systemic lupus erythematosus Diagnosis Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
+Problems in the... read more (SLE or lupus), blood tests to identify autoimmune antibodies (autoantibodies), such as antinuclear antibodies and antibodies to double-stranded deoxyribonucleic acid (DNA), help in making the diagnosis.

 A blood test can be done to identify people who have a certain gene (HLA-B27).
-People who have this gene are at increased risk of developing spondyloarthritis, a group of disorders that can cause inflammation of the back and other joints as well as other symptoms, such as eye pain and redness and rashes.
+People who have this gene are at increased risk of developing spondyloarthritis Overview of Spondyloarthritis Spondyloarthritis (also called spondyloarthropathy or spondyloarthritides) is a term used to describe a group of diseases that cause prominent joint inflammation, affect the spine and other... read more , a group of disorders that can cause inflammation of the back and other joints as well as other symptoms, such as eye pain and redness and rashes.

 Some laboratory tests are also often useful to help monitor the progress of treatment.
-For example, the ESR can be particularly useful in helping to monitor the progress of treatment in rheumatoid arthritis or polymyalgia rheumatica.
+For example, the ESR can be particularly useful in helping to monitor the progress of treatment in rheumatoid arthritis Diagnosis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more or polymyalgia rheumatica Polymyalgia Rheumatica Polymyalgia rheumatica involves inflammation of the lining of joints, causing severe pain and stiffness in the muscles of the neck, back, shoulders, and hips.
+The cause is unknown.
+The neck... read more .
 A decrease in the ESR suggests that treatment is working to reduce inflammation.

 Various types of imaging tests can help doctors diagnose musculoskeletal disorders.

-Computed tomography (CT) and magnetic resonance imaging (MRI) give much more detail than conventional x-rays and may be done to determine the extent and exact location of damage.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) give much more detail than plain x-rays and may be done to determine the extent and exact location of damage.
 These tests can also be used to detect fractures that are not visible on x-rays.

 MRI is especially valuable for imaging muscles, ligaments, and tendons.
 MRI can be used if the cause of pain is thought to be a severe soft-tissue problem (for example, rupture of a major ligament or tendon or damage to important structures inside the knee joint).

-CT is useful if MRI is not recommended or unavailable.
-CT exposes people to ionizing radiation (see Risks of Radiation in Medical Imaging).
-CT best images bone.
+CT is useful if MRI is unavailable or not recommended.
+CT exposes people to ionizing radiation (see Risks of Radiation in Medical Imaging Risks of Radiation in Medical Imaging Imaging tests that use radiation, usually x-rays, are a valuable tool in diagnosis, but exposure to radiation has some risks (see also Radiation Injury).
+Different diagnostic tests require different... read more ).
+CT best images bone compared with other structures.
 However, MRI is better than CT for imaging some bone abnormalities, such as small fractures of the hip and pelvis.
 The amount of time a person spends undergoing CT is much less than for MRI.
 MRI is more expensive than CT and, with the exception of when the open-sided units are used, many people feel claustrophobic inside the MRI unit.

-The most accurate way to evaluate bone density, which is necessary when screening for or diagnosing osteopenia or osteoporosis, is with dual-energy x-ray absorptiometry (DXA).
+The most accurate way to evaluate bone density is with dual-energy x-ray absorptiometry (DXA).
+DXA is necessary when screening for or diagnosing osteopenia (reduced bone density) or its progression to osteoporosis Bone density testing Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .
 DXA is also used to predict a person's risk of fracture and can be useful for monitoring the response to treatment as well.
 This test is quick and painless and involves very little radiation.

 In this test, x-rays are used to examine bone density at the lower spine, hip, wrist, or entire body.
 Measurements of bone density are very accurate at these sites.
-When screening people for osteoporosis, doctors prefer taking measurements of the lower spine and hip.
-To help differentiate osteoporosis (the most common cause of an abnormal DXA scan result) from other bone disorders, doctors may need to consider the person's symptoms, medical conditions, drug use, and certain blood or urine test results as well as the DXA results.
+When screening people for osteoporosis Bone density testing Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , doctors prefer taking measurements of the lower spine and hip.
+To help differentiate osteoporosis (the most common cause of an abnormal DXA scan result) from other bone disorders, doctors may need to consider the person's symptoms, medical conditions, medications, and certain blood or urine test results as well as the DXA results.

-Ultrasonography is being used more and more frequently to identify inflammation in and around joints and tears or inflammation of tendons.
-Ultrasonography is also used as a guide when a needle needs to be put into a joint (for example, to inject drugs or to remove joint fluid).
-As an alternative to computed tomography (CT) and magnetic resonance imaging (MRI), ultrasonography is less expensive and, unlike CT, involves no exposure to radiation.
+Ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more is being used more and more frequently to identify abnormalities and inflammation in and around joints and tears or inflammation of tendons.
+Ultrasonography is also used as a guide when a needle needs to be put into a joint (for example, to inject medications or to remove joint fluid).
+As an alternative to computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI), ultrasonography is less expensive and, unlike CT, involves no exposure to radiation.

 Other procedures and tests are sometimes needed to help doctors diagnose musculoskeletal disorders.